-In short, a board foot is the volume of the board.
-So you multiply the length times width times height.
+A board foot is the volume of the board.
+Multiply the length times the width and the height.
 However, you don’t use the same measuring unit for the length, width, and height.
 Then divide the answer by 12.

-So, you use LxWxH, however, use L(in feet) x W(in inches) x H(in inches) ÷ 12 = Board Feet.
-So if a board is 6 inches wide by 4 inches thick and 6 feet long.
+The formula to use is LxWxH, however, use L (in feet) x W (in inches) x H (in inches) ÷ 12 = the board foot.
+If a board is six inches wide by four inches thick and 6 feet long.
 You just multiply these numbers without converting the feet to inches.

 How Much Does Rough Cut Lumber Cost?

-Although the prices vary depending on the season, year, and where you live, the price is usually about double for treated lumber.
-Yes, that’s correct, the price is often double the price if you buy treated lumber.
+Although the prices depend on the season, year, and where you live, the price is about double for treated lumber.

-This is the main reason that people often get rough-sawn lumber.
-Because rough-cut lumber is so much cheaper.
+People choose rough sawn lumber because it’s cheaper.
 That said, treated lumber will last a lot longer than untreated lumber and it is highly preferable for building houses.

-This is normally done at the sawmill or lumberyard.
+This is completed at the sawmill or lumberyard.
 But that’s because they are the ones that usually treat the lumber.
-So if you’re buying rough-cut lumber then there’s a good chance that the ends haven’t been cut yet.
+With rough-cut lumber, there’s a good chance the ends haven’t been cut yet.

 A bow in the board is fairly self-explanatory.
 It makes the board look like a bow.
 The board will be bent and arched.
 A slight bow is hard to spot at first but can be seen by looking down the end of the board.